IanSmith1337/TUSpring23/Testing/Graph.md

 ## Definition

-An image of all possible routes in programming.
+An diagram of all possible routes in programming.